-Another group of striking and good sized fish that are a joy to spot.
+Another group of striking and good-sized fish that are a joy to spot.
 This group included the Humuhumunukunukuapuaa that we mentioned earlier

-Black Triggerfish (Black Durgon)
+Black Triggerfish (Black Durgon) – Humuhumu Ele Ele

-Black Triggerfish can form up into huge shoals, at certain times the entire surface layer can be filled with these impressive fish.
+Black Triggerfish can form into huge shoals, at certain times the entire surface layer can be filled with these impressive fish.
 Everywhere you turn the triggers rain down.
 These are very docile and quite dim fish that just hang in the water column waiting for food.

-The Yelloweye filefish is a fantastic fish to watch.
+The Barred filefish is a fantastic fish to watch.
 They are very timid and cowardly, and upon spotting you will likely make a bolt for it.
 But they are also pretty stupid and will just cram themselves into some small crevice and look at you as if they are invisible.
 They are the jokers of the reef and we love them

 Saddle Wrasse are fantastic little fish, these colorful little creatures, scurry about very close to shore, and bring life and color to any rockpool or rocky coast.

-Hawaiian Cleaner Wrasse – Cleaning a Dragon Wrasse!
+Hawaiian Cleaner Wrasse – Hinalea

-Cleaner Wrasse are tiny little fish that can easily be missed.
+Cleaner wrasse are tiny little fish that can easily be missed.
 They are brightly colored but hide out of sight most of the time.
 However, they have the habit of coming out and cleaning parasites off the bigger species.
-So if you find a large number of cleaner wrasse chance are you are at a cleaning station and something cool will be along to donate its parasites for a Free mean for the Wrasse.
+So if you find a large number of cleaner wrasse chances are you are at a cleaning station and something cool will be along to donate its parasites for a Free mean for the Wrasse.